jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2023-01-05-version-control-with-git-bash-script-checkpoint.md

 The Final Project is in fact not graded - I completed the course with 100% completing the quizzes and the final exam before I completed the Final Project (and had to access the course from my Completed Courses to get to the Final Project).

-Because of this, I've judged it is decent to present my solution to this project.
-This is a step by step example for learners to imitate, and it is longer than most worked out examples that appear search engine results.
+Because of this, I judge it be sound to present my solution to this project.
+This is a step by step example for learners to imitate, and it is longer than most worked out examples that appear at the top of many search engine results.

 [![© 2018 Atlassian](/assets/images/screenshots/FP1.png)](https://www.coursera.org/learn/version-control-with-git)